markbello/pokemon-marketplace/CONTRIBUTING.md

 ---

-Thank you for contributing to Pokemon Marketplace! 🎉
+Thank you for contributing to kado.io! 🎉